odvixn/odvixn.github.io/readme.md

 - Web-hostile(hardened) browser compatibility
     - Since some (my) browsers block third-party resources and a few DOM object types including webfont, canvas, iframe, and others by default for improved security and privacy, I built the webpage to function without relying on those.
 - Similarly, the core part of the webpage works without JavaScript.
-HTML and pure CSS was used as an alternative.
-These include:
+HTML and pure CSS wer used as alternatives.
+The core features include:
     - Glitchy text
     - Responsive Carousel Slider.
     - Changing slide images, contents, and links based on user interaction.